devlemire/employee-list/README.md

 }
 ```

 This life cycle method will be called whenever the `props` for `EmployeeEditor` get updated after the initial render.
 We'll use the parameter `props` to catch the updated props object and use it with `this.setState` to update our state.
-Remember that we want to update `employee` and `originalEmployee` on state with the `selected` prop.
+Remember that we want to update `employee` and `originalEmployee` on state with the `selected` prop and update `notModified` to `true`.
 We also want to make sure that `employee` is a copy of the `selected` object.
 Since our `EmployeeEditor` component is only rendered with two `props`, our `props` parameter in `componentWillReceiveProps` will look like:

 ```js
 {